Work Experience Factor Under the Federal Skilled Worker Program

 The work experience factor is one of the six factors for which points are awarded by Canadian Immigration Officers in determining whether a Federal Skilled Worker applicant will be accepted or refused under the Federal Skilled Worker Class.

-Up to 15 points are awarded under the experience factor, based upon the number of years of experience.
+Up to 15 points are awarded under the work experience factor, based upon the number of years of experience.
 The applicant requires at least 12 months of full-time* skilled work experience (or the equivalent in part-time work), and points can be earned for up to six years of work experience.
-This work experience must be acquired in an occupation listed by the government as having a National Occupational Classification (NOC) TEER category 0, 1, 2, or 3.
+This work experience must be acquired in an occupation listed by the Government of Canada as having a National Occupational Classification (NOC) TEER category 0, 1, 2, or 3.

 Points will be awarded on the following basis: